SaraThampi/shelterapp/README.md

 This mobile first application was made by Sara Thampi, James Diffey, Alexander Carr, Victoria Eyres, Jasim Chowdhury and Matthew Kirke as a part of School of Code 15th Bootcamp (Final Project)

 ## PROBLEM STATEMENT
-Homeless shelter staff report communication issues, lack of organisation, and inefficient record*keeping resulting in wasted time, duplication of efforts, and challenges in accessing and sharing data about service users.
+Homeless shelter staff report communication issues, lack of organisation, and inefficient record-keeping resulting in wasted time, duplication of efforts, and challenges in accessing and sharing data about service users.
 They need a way to record service user details easily on hardware  accessible to them, and reduce any trauma during the documentation process.

 ## SOLUTION OVERVIEW
 A mobile app that allows staff members to access service user information from an easily accessible database.
 A checklist to improve the onboarding process for both staff members and potential service users and a list of relevant  referral services in one place.